-Golden Retriever puppies can also be very energetic and so they will need physical stimulation as a positive outlet for excess calories.
+Golden Retriever puppies can also be very energetic so they will need physical stimulation as a positive outlet for excess calories.

 Make sure to provide them with enough chew toys during their teething phase to ease their pain and prevent destructive chewing.